Algebraic approach to contraction families: Introduction

 We remark that we can still work nicely without the simply connected assumption, but then the centralizer is slightly different from $\bfQ$ in general.
-We resolve this problem by taking the unit component of $\bfG$ in the sense of \cite[D\'efinition 3.1]{MR0234961} (see also \cite[Cas particulier 3.4, the proof of Th\'eor\`eme 3.10]{MR0234961} and \cite[Corollaire (15.6.5)]{MR0217086}).
-We need the condition $N_{\fp}(\fk\cap\fq;\fq)=\fp\cap\fq$ for good behavior of the centralizer subgroup at $t=0$.
-We can also work over an arbitrary ground ring with $1/2$, but we need to assume a residual version of the equality $N_{\fp}(\fk\cap\fq;\fq)=\fp\cap\fq$.
+We resolve this problem by taking the unit component $\bfG^\circ$ of $\bfG$ in the sense of \cite[D\'efinition 3.1]{MR0234961}.
+We need the third condition for good behavior of the centralizer subgroup at $t=0$.
+We can also work over an arbitrary ground ring with $1/2$, but we need to assume the nonvanishing condition of (iii) geometric fiberwisely.
 The general statement is given in Theorem \ref{thm:stabilizer}.
+In particular, the quotient $\bfG^\circ/\bfQ^\circ$ is representable under reasonable conditions on the characteristics of residue fields.
+As an application, we will be able to obtain a contraction analog of arithmetic models of $A_{\fq}(\lambda)$-modules through the theory of twisted D-modules over schemes in \cite{hayashijanuszewski}.
+The author is studying its structure in progress.